President Zachary Taylor

 Buried: Zachary Taylor National Cemetery, near Louisville, Kentucky

-Before his tenure as 12th President of the United States, Zachary Taylor was the most popular man in America, a hero of the Mexican-American War.
-He was born in Orange County, Virginia, on November 24, 1784, to a wealthy planter family.
-By 1800 his family owned 10,000 acres in Kentucky and a number of slaves.
 In 1808, he received his first commission as commander of the garrison at Fort Pickering, the site of what is now Memphis, Tenn.
 From there, he transferred to various frontier posts.
 In 1810, he married Margaret Mackall Smith, daughter of a prominent Maryland family.
 She followed him from post to post as their four daughters were born.
 Taylor won fame as an "Indian fighter" on the frontier.
 The family finally settled in Louisiana, where Taylor assumed command of the fort at Baton Rouge.

 Taylor's long military career began in 1808, when he became a first lieutenant in the United States Army's 7th Infantry.
 Nicknamed "Old Rough and Ready," Taylor was assigned to frontier posts during the War of 1812 and remained there during much of his army service.
 As a colonel, he took part in the Black Hawk War and later won wide popularity as a general in the Mexican War (1846-1848).
 Despite his successes in the Mexican campaign, he was often in conflict with the administration of President James Polk.
-In 1847, Taylor disobeyed orders by going on the offensive against the Mexican leader Santa Anna, whom he defeated at the Battle of Buena Vista.
-A popular hero, Taylor was nominated for president in 1848 by the Whigs on the first ballot (over Henry Clay, Daniel Webster, and Winfield Scott).
+In 1847, Taylor disobeyed orders by going on the offensive against the Mexican leader Antonio Lopez de Santa Anna, whom he defeated at the Battle of Buena Vista.
+A popular hero, Taylor was nominated for president in 1848 by the Whigs on the first ballot over Henry Clay, Daniel Webster, and Winfield Scott.

 Unlike Taylor’s contemporary and fellow Mexican-American War hero, Gen. Winfield Scott, Taylor was known as the soldier’s soldier.
 While not in battle, Gen. Taylor often wore civilian clothes, mingled with the common soldier, and was known for his sense-of-humor.
 While in military camp during the Mexican-American War and dressed in common clothes, a soldier, thinking that Taylor was a servant, asked him: “Can you tell me where I may find General Taylor?”
 Taylor replied, “I don’t know, but let me know when you find him.”
-As the soldier wondered away, Taylor displayed "a rather kindly smile."
+As the soldier wondered away, Taylor displayed a rather kindly smile.

 Like his rider, Zachary Taylor’s horse became a national hero.
 Praised for his bravery in battle, “Old Whitey” became the subject of portraits, poetry, and music.
 When Taylor became President in 1850, the horse was allowed to graze on the White House lawn.